Top Skills to Put On Your Resume for Job Applications in 2025

 • Social media platforms like Twitter, Facebook, and LinkedIn

-Here are some transferable skills that can be helpful to have on a resume:
+Here are some of the top workplace skills that can be helpful to have on a resume:

 How to add key skills to your resume